-Snakeskin Barb (Desmopuntius Rhomboocellatus) Fish Species Profile
+Snakeskin Barb (Desmopuntius Rhomboocellatus) Species Profile & Care Guide

 The Snakeskin Barb is a small, active, peaceful species that will make great additions to the planted or community aquarium with other temperate species.